Table of Contents

 List of Poisonous Plants for Cats and Dogs

-The most important thing for you do to when assessing your current plant situation, is to dig a little bit deeper and find out exactly how toxic certain plants can be and how they can affect your animal.
+The most important thing for you do to when assessing your current plant situation is to dig a little bit deeper and find out exactly how toxic certain plants can be and how they can affect your animal.

-Let's begin by looking at a list of the 10 Most Common Poisonous Plants:
+The 10 Most Common Poisonous Plants:

 Marijuana - Animals who attempt to snack on this plant can suffer serious consequences such as diarrhea, vomiting, increased heart rate, drooling, in-coordination, and even possibly seizures and coma.